sewenew/redis-plus-plus/README.md

 ##### Pipeline and Transaction

-`RedisCluster` also supports pipeline and transaction, but the interfaces are different from `Redis`.
+You can also create `Pipeline` and `Transaction` objects with `RedisCluster`, but the interfaces are different from `Redis`.
 Since all commands in the pipeline and transaction should be sent to a single node in a single connection, we need to tell `RedisCluster` with which node the pipeline or transaction should be created.

 Instead of specifing the node's IP and port, `RedisCluster`'s pipeline and transaction interfaces allow you to specify the node with a *hash tag*. `RedisCluster` will calculate the slot number with the given *hash tag*, and create a pipeline or transaction with the node holding the slot.